simbirsk/kenburning-slider/README.md

 Thanks to the authors for their great job!

-By the way, Ken Burns is that guy -> http://en.wikipedia.org/wiki/Ken_burns
+By the way, Ken Burns is this guy -> http://en.wikipedia.org/wiki/Ken_burns